mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user opens a table that contains columns with a foreign key constraint applied.
 - The user identifies the columns in two ways:
   - The user looks at the column header and sees the foreign key indicator.
 This indicator shows a key icon and the referenced table and column next to it.
-    - The indicator can be clicked to display the foreign key settings for the specific column.
+    - The user can click the indicator to display the foreign key settings for the specific column.
     - The indicator can be hovered over to display a tooltip with information about the foreign key constraints.
   - The user looks at the column fields and sees that values are added with different styling, a tag-like element with a colored background.

 ### The foreign key constraint is set to multiple columns

 - The user opens a table that contains columns with a multi-column foreign key constraint applied.
-  - The indicator in this case looks similar to the single-column one, however the user will understand that the foreign key constraints are referencing the same table.
+  - The indicator, in this case, looks similar to the single-column one.
+However, the user will understand that the foreign key constraints are referencing the same table.
     - The user can tell that a referenced table is the same because they share the same color.
-Other UI elements could be used instead of color, however the idea is to create a visual distinction that can be easily scanned.
+The system could use other UI elements instead of color.
+Still, the idea is to create a visual distinction that can be easily scanned.
-  - The indicator can be hovered over to see additional information, from here the user will understand that the constraint references more than one column.
+  - The indicator can be hovered over to see additional information.
+From here, the user will understand that the constraint references more than one column.

 ## User Sees a Preview of the Linked Record in a Column With a Foreign Key Constraint Applied

+- The user opens a table that contains columns with a foreign key constraint applied.
+  - The column contains the referenced values for each cell.
+The first five fields are displayed.
+    - The displayed fields are presented as concatenated values.
+Visual contrast is created between the field name and its corresponding value to be easier to read.
+    - When clicked, the column displays a dropdown containing a pre-filtered list.
+The visible list items correspond to the linked record.

 ## User Edits the Values of a Column With a Foreign Key Constraint Applied

+- The user opens a table that contains columns with a foreign key constraint applied.
+  - The column contains the referenced values for each cell.
+    - When clicked, a pre-filtered list is displayed.
+The dropdown includes a search input, that if modified, will show other matching records.
+Clicking on any of those records will close the dropdown and replace the existing one.
+    - Note that in the case of multi-column foreign key constraints, the system could modify additional fields.

 ### The field is empty